The matroid secretary problem for minor-closed classes and random matroids: Introduction

 \begin{theorem} For asymptotically almost all matroids on $n$ elements, the algorithm $\mathsf{RB}$ is $(2+\tfrac{3}{\sqrt{n}})$-competitive. \end{theorem}

-The veracity of Theorem~\ref{main2} is not terribly surprising, although given the limited tools in asymptotic matroid theory, it is a bit surprising that we can prove it.
-Indeed, the proof of Theorem~\ref{main2} relies on recent breakthrough results of Pendavingh and van der Pol \cite{PP15, PP16}.
+The veracity of Theorem~\ref{main2} is not terribly surprising, although many properties which `obviously' hold for almost all matroids are very difficult to establish.
+For example, the fact that almost all matroids are $k$-connected (for each fixed $k$) was only proved recently \cite{Pv18}.
+Indeed, the proof of Theorem~\ref{main2} relies on recent breakthrough results of Pendavingh and van der Pol \cite{PP15, Pv18}.

 One can think of Theorem~\ref{main} and Theorem~\ref{main2} as complementary results.
 Theorem~\ref{main2} asserts that the `typical' matroid has a constant-competitive algorithm, so we expect counterexamples to Conjecture \ref{mainconjecture} to come from structured classes of matroids.
 On the other hand, Theorem~\ref{main} says that restricting to proper-minor closed classes of $\mathbb{F}_p$-representable matroids also cannot produce counterexamples to Conjecture \ref{mainconjecture}.